 Following the implementation of Single Status and the NJC Job Evaluation Scheme, local grades were implemented.
 The lowest paid employees are determined by those whose job evaluation score was between 250-279, which placed them on Scale 1 at SCP 4-6.
 From 1 October 2015, the NJC for Local government Employees agreed that the bottom Spinal Column Point would be removed as this would be lower than the National Minimum Wage.
-The lowest grade currently starts at SCP 6 however pending negotiations with Trade Unions on the pay award from April 2019 it is likely that this will map across to the new scale point 1 which will be £9.00 an hour.
+Following negotiations on the pay award for 2019 and realignment of the local pay grades, the lowest grade currently starts at the new scale point 1 which is £9.00 an hour and subject to a 2% pay award in April 2020 being agreed will be £9.18.